Ever had trouble finding Japanese recipes that were easy to make?

-Zaru Udon noodles are served cooled on a bamboo mat.
-They are paired with a dipping sauce and before eating, they are soaked in the dipping sauce.
-It’s very similar to Zaru Soba, the only difference being the noodle style.
+Zaru udon noodles are served cooled on a bamboo mat.
+They’re paired with a dipping sauce and before eating, they’re soaked in the dipping sauce.
+It’s very similar to zaru soba; the only difference is the noodle style.

-Tanuki Udon is served in a deep fried tempura batter (tenkasu) leftover broth.
-Tanuki Udon is not normally served in Osaka as tenkasu is often available at restaurants there free of charge.
+Tanuki udon is served in a deep-fried tempura batter (tenkasu) with leftover broth.
+Tanuki udon isn’t normally served in Osaka, as tenkasu is often available at restaurants there free of charge.

-Typically Tempura Udon is eaten in a hot broth with the bits of tempura on top of the noodles.
-Sometimes the tempura is placed next to the bowl or tray of noodles on a separate platform.
-Ingredients of Tempura differ from season to season and depending on the store that sells them.
+Typically, tempura udon is eaten in a hot broth with bits of tempura on top of the noodles.
+Sometimes, the tempura is placed next to the bowl or tray of noodles on a separate platform.
+Tempura ingredients differ from season to season and depend on the stores that sell them.

-As we mentioned before, sometimes Udon might change according to the region since it’s popular all across Japan.
-Next you will find a list of the most common varieties:
+As we mentioned before, sometimes, udon might change according to the region since it’s popular all across Japan.
+Next, you’ll find a list of the most common varieties.

-Traditionally handmade from local wheat flour and spring water from Mount Mizusawa, on their way to Mizusawa Temple near Ikaho Onsen, Mizusawa Udon has a long history of feeding pilgrims.
-Usually, Mizusawa Udon is served chilled with either a dipping sauce based on soy or a dipping sauce with sesame, sometimes both.
+Traditionally handmade from local wheat flour and spring water from Mount Mizusawa, mizusawa udon has a long history of feeding pilgrims on their way to Mizusawa Temple near Ikaho Onsen.
+Usually, mizusawa udon is served chilled with either a dipping sauce based on soy or a dipping sauce with sesame, sometimes both.

-With more than 300 years of history, it takes about four days to make Inaniwa Udon as it is all done manually.
-It is wrapped between two rods after kneading the dough by hand, flattened, then stretched and eventually dry air.
-The handmade method results in Inaniwa Udon noodles that have a smooth texture and are thinner than traditional udon noodles.
+With more than 300 years of history, it takes about 4 days to make inaniwa udon as it’s all done manually!
+It’s wrapped between 2 rods after kneading the dough by hand, flattened, then stretched, and eventually, air-dried.
+The handmade method results in inaniwa udon noodles that have a smooth texture and are thinner than traditional udon noodles.

 Compared to regular udon noodles, hoto noodles are flatter and wider.
-In a miso-based soup, they are usually cooked in a cast iron hot pot with lots of vegetables.
-Quite seasonal vegetables, including pumpkin, are the vegetables that go into Hoto.
+In a miso-based soup, they’re usually cooked in a cast-iron hot pot with lots of vegetables.
+Quite seasonal vegetables, including pumpkin, are the vegetables that go into hoto.

-Okinawa Soba is not made with buckwheat flour while it is called soba, but with wheat flour.
-Their consistency is more of a cross between the noodles of ramen and udon.
-Typically, Okinawa Soba is served in a cold pork broth with cooked pork slices, green onions, and pickled ginger.
+While it’s called soba, Okinawa soba isn’t made with buckwheat flour, but instead, wheat flour.
+Its consistency is more of a cross between the noodles of ramen and udon.
+Typically, Okinawa soba is served in a cold pork broth with cooked pork slices, green onions, and pickled ginger.